nrfconnect/sdk-nrf/doc/nrf/ug_nrf91.rst

 ************

 The nRF9160 SiP integrates an application MCU, a full LTE modem, an RF front end, and power management.
-With built-in GPS support, it is dedicated to asset tracking applications.
+With built-in GNSS support, it is a great choice for asset tracking applications.

 For more details on the SiP, see the `nRF9160 product website`_ and the `nRF9160 Product Specification`_.